shotastage/pinna-serveur-fallback/docs/Setup_for_Development.md

 Pipenv is next-generation super advanced package manager for Python.
 Recently, almost all Pythonista uses **pip** as a default Python package manager.
-However, pip does not provide auto upgrading feature, and we hove to update installed package manually.
+However, pip does not provide auto upgrading feature, and we have to update installed package manually.
-Pipenv provides auto package upgrading feature and locking required version feature.
+Pipenv resolve these problems by providing auto package upgrading feature and locking required version feature.
 Thus, we can manage packages more efficiently.

 ### [Yarn](https://yarnpkg.com/en/)